About Windsor Senior Transportation

 Vehicles are not available for emergency medical transportation.

-Dial-A-Ride may be used by any Windsor resident who is aged 60 or older or who has a disability in accordance with the American's with Disabilities Act of 1990.
-Residents wishing to use the service must complete an enrollment form prior to riding.
-Once approved, passengers will be registered with the service.
-If staff determine that Dial-A-Ride is not appropriate, residents will be referred to alternative transportation.
+Dial-A-Ride may be used by any Windsor resident (proof of residency is required) who is aged 60 or older or any person 18 years or older who is receiving Social Security Disability benefits and/or has a disability in accordance with the (ADA) American’s with Disabilities Act of 1990 (proof of disability must be submitted by your physician, complete with physician signature, telephone number and license number).
+Residents wishing to use the service must complete an enrollment form and submit doctor’s certification if needed prior to riding.
+Once processed, passengers will be registered with the service.
+If determined that Dial-A-Ride is not appropriate, residents will be referred to alternative transportation.
+In order for us to call and confirm your ride, you must provide a local telephone number for us to call each time you are scheduled for transportation.
+Windsor Senior Transportation reserves the right to suspend service to an individual under certain circumstances and abuse.

 For Windsor Dial-A-Ride, there is an annual suggested donation of $35.00 per fiscal year (July 1st through June 30).